 The final (unless you count Stellaris) branching of the the Paradox engine came in the spring of 2004.
 This game started with the invasion of England by William the Conqueror (in 1066) and lasted until 1452, just before the fall of Constantinople.
 The focus of the game was less on nation states and more on dynasties.
 The player has control over a middle-ages noble and his court and must manage the lands and armies to which that noble has title.
 Those titles can be lost in battle, so maintaining and growing one’s domain requires alliances and warfare.
 Upon death, titles are redistributed according to the hereditary rules in effect for that place and time (and they can be altered by the player to suit).
 So another important part of the game was ensuring suitable heirs were present when the current noble shuffles off this mortal coil.

-This became a complex and critical part of the game.
-Too few heirs and you might find your only heir to the throne wiped out by the plague just as you need him to inherit.
+This last bit became a complex and critical part of the game.
+Too few offspring and you might find your only heir to the throne is wiped out by the plague just as you need him to inherit.
 Too many heirs and the mighty kingdom you’ve painstaking built up shatters as it is divided among squabbling children.
 Furthermore, the “stats” for each noble is also hereditary.
 So “good breeding” became a matter of selecting wives and husbands for your family and was necessary for prevailing in future battles.

 It was a game monumental in its scope.
 While in many ways based on its EU roots, there were several areas of departure.
 In addition to the need to manage your family, there was considerable less reliance on that historical timeline and the event system that kept things somewhat on track.
 All it takes is one extra boy being born, and a pivotal succession crisis will never take place.